waynehan-lab/EasyMovie-Unity/README.md

 # EasyMovie-Unity
 Displays the Android MediaPlayer decoded video in Unity in real time.

+The Android plugin library is [EasyMovie-Android](https://github.com/hywenbinger/EasyMovie-Android)